cchauve/AGO-pipeline/doc/manual.md

 ### Pipeline 3, based on ecceTERA

-The third pipeline takes advantage of the fact that the parsimony reconciliation algorithm ecceTERA is implemented within DeCoSTAR:
+The third pipeline (the `ecceTERA` pipeline) takes advantage of the fact that the parsimony reconciliation algorithm ecceTERA is implemented within DeCoSTAR:
 - for each gene family, an MSA is computed using MACSE;
 - for each gene family, a sample of gene trees is computed from its MSA using IQ-TREE;
 - for each gene family, a reconciled gene tree is computed from the sampled gene trees using ecceTERA;